e-j-w/G4TIP/README.md

 At present, the TIP CsI wall/ball and GRIFFIN/TIGRESS array geometries are implemented.
 Step-wise decay of the residual nucleus (gamma ray cascade) is also availaible.

-This version uses GEANT4 version 10.x, and is a work in progress that is still being evaluated (see the version 9.4 branch for the most recent stable version).
+This code requires GEANT4 version 10.x (see the version 9.4 branch for the most recent code compatible with version 9).
 If the ROOT interface is needed, the code in the version 9.4 branch should be used instead.

 ## Installation